tamkeen-tms/electron-basic-updater/README.md

 ## How it works (Read this first)
-* EBU (Electron Basic Updater) was built to handle the process of updating an Electron app in the most basic way; **it simply replaces the application files (at /resources/app/) with the new ones representing the "update"!**
-    > If this is what you are looking for then I hope you like it, else please check out a more advanced tool to handle this, somthing like [electron-updater](https://www.npmjs.com/package/electron-updater).
+* EBU (Electron Basic Updater) was built to handle the process of updating an Electron app in the most basic way; **it simply replaces the application files (at /resources/app/) with the new ones representing the "update"!** f this is what you are looking for then I hope you like it, else please check out a more advanced tool to handle this, somthing like [electron-updater](https://www.npmjs.com/package/electron-updater).
 Or have a look at [this](http://electron.atom.io/docs/v0.33.0/api/auto-updater/).
 * The check for "updates" must by triggered by the application. **EBU doesn't make any kind of periodic checks on its own**.
 You can use  something like [node-schedule](https://www.npmjs.com/package/node-schedule) for this task.
 * EBU talks to an API (let's call it so) to tell it if there is a new update.
     * The API recieves a request from EBU with the client's **current version of the application (must be specified inside the application package.json file)**.